cstack/db_tutorial/part3.md

 Now we need to copy that data into some data structure representing the table.
 SQLite uses a B-tree for fast lookups, inserts and deletes.
 We'll start with something simpler.
 Like a B-tree, it will group rows into pages, but instead of arranging those pages as a tree it will arrange them as an array.

+Here's my plan:

 - Store rows in blocks of memory called pages
 - Each page stores as many rows as it can fit
 - Rows are serialized into a compact representation with each page
 - Pages are only allocated as needed
 - Keep a fixed-size array of pointers to pages

-First, the code to convert rows to and from their compact representation:
+First we'll define the compact representation of a row:
 ```diff
 +#define size_of_attribute(Struct, Attribute) sizeof(((Struct*)0)->Attribute)
 +